Books | APP | Advice

 Why Baby Routines?

 I believe my baby routines are very important in helping parents to interpret their baby's cries.
-They teach parents to understand the difference between their baby's various cries.
 When following a baby routine, you will start to recognise your baby's hungry, tired or bored cries.
 When your baby starts to cry, you will be able to look at the baby routine and see what is due next.
 If your baby is due a feed, you will start to recognise that cry as a hungry cry.
 If your baby is due to have a sleep, you will learn that cry as a tired cry.